xing-liu123/GTSpots/README.md

 2. Install the dependencies:
 `npm install`

+3. Install MongoDB locally on your machine.
+You can download and install MongoDB from the official website: `https://www.mongodb.com/try/download/community`

+4. Start the MongoDB server by running the following command in a separate terminal: `mongod`

+5. Initialize the seed database by running the following command in the project directory: `node server/seedDatabase.js`

-3. Start the development server:
+6. Start the development server:
 `npm start`

-4. Follow the instructions in the terminal to run the app on an iOS or Android simulator or on a physical device.
+8. Follow the instructions in the terminal to run the app on an iOS or Android simulator or on a physical device.

 ## Usage
 - Launch the Campus Study Spots app on your device.